Ancellie/SelfAssessment_2_course/Skills/NodeJS.md

-## Node.js and backend
+:## Node.js and backe:n:d

-- Internals and concepts
+- Internals and concep:ts
   - Strong and weak sides of node.js
   - Stateful and stateless servers
   - Nonblocking I/O and slocking code